Millicode

-In computer architecture, millicode is a higher level of microcode used to implement the instruction set of a computer.
-Millicode runs on top of the microcoded instructions and uses those instructions to implement more complex instructions visible to the user of the system.
-Implementation of millicode requires a special processor mode called millimode that provides its own set of registers, and possibly its own special instructions invisible to the user.
+In computer architecture, millicode is a higher level of microcode used to implement part of the instruction set of a computer.
+The instruction set for millicode is a subset of the machine's native instruction set, omitting those instructions that are implemented using millicode, plus instructions that provide access to hardware not accessible using the native instruction set.
+Millicode routines are used to implement more complex instructions visible to the user of the system.
+Implementation of millicode may require a special processor mode called millimode that provides its own set of registers, and possibly its own special instructions invisible to the user.

-IBM invented both the concept and the term millicode for the System/390 9672-G4 processor in 1997.
+The term millicode was introduced to literature by Klingman in 1981, although terms like nanocode had been in use since the early 1970's when describing computer architectures with hierarchical implementations of instructions.
+Various computers have used millicode in their designs, such as the System/390 9672-G4 processor.
 The following are cited as advantages of millicode: